Brand Logo

 During a hysterectomy, the uterus is surgically removed; the cervix, ovaries, and fallopian tubes may also be removed.
 It's a big choice that is usually taken into account following extensive discussion between a woman and her healthcare practitioner.

-Types of Hysterectomies
+Types of Hysterectomy

-When Hysterectomy is suggested?
+When Hysterectomy is Suggested?

 Choosing to have a hysterectomy surgery in Pune is never hasty and frequently comes after a woman and her healthcare professional have had lengthy conversations.
 It is usually advised when all other choices for therapy have been exhausted or when the situation calls for quick action.